raminetinati/Amazon-Reviews-Demo/blog_post.md

 ```

 Due to the complexity of the BERT model, inferencing is much slower than Word2Vec, or traditional Models such as those found in Scikit-learn.
-The evaluation of ~2500 rows takes around 60 minutes depending on the EC2 Instance type used (GPU is preferred).
+The evaluation of ~2500 rows takes around 180 minutes depending on the EC2 Instance type used (GPU is preferred).

+As the inferencing time is extremely slow, we only perform evaluation on a 1% sample of the sample test dataframe, and we acheived a weighted average Precision of 62% and Recall of 61% (on 2,875 records).

 **Section Recap**